 Item: Two officers from the same agency commit suicide within two months.
 Over the past five years this agency has had four officers take their own lives.

 Item: A lieutenant who was publicly excoriated after a use of force incident involving a mentally ill subject who died from a fall after he was Tasered commits suicide.
 The lieutenant had his badge and gun taken away and was removed from his assignment.

 Item: Less than two weeks after a recently retired officer commits suicide, the retired officer who wrote his obituary takes his own life as well.

-We have all heard that more police officer die by their own hand than are killed in the line of duty.
-That number is incorrect.
-According to the The Badge of Life website, www.badgeoflife.com “More cops commit suicide than are killed by felons.
-In 2011, there were 147 police suicides and 164 line of duty death, of which 65 were by gunfire.”
+We've all heard that more police officers die by their own hand than are killed in the line of duty.
+According to the The Badge of Life website, “More cops commit suicide than are killed by felons.
+In 2011, there were 147 police suicides and 164 line of duty death, 65 of which were by gunfire.”

-In “Stress and Health in Law Enforcement” a study of officers from the Buffalo, NY police department which was published by the CDC – Centers for Disease Control and Prevention by Baughman, Hartley, Burchfiel and Violanti (CDC, NIOSH Science Blog, August, 2012).
-The authors list a variety of results including: “The prevalence of depressive symptoms was nearly double that of the general population”; “Officers had up to six times the poor sleep quality of the lowest stressed officers”; “Increase in certain types of cancer”; “Reduction in brachial artery flow”; and more.
+Alcohol abuse, readily available guns, stress about the “administration,” lack of support...the list goes on, but many factors like alcohol abuse may be symptoms of larger issues.
+According to The Badge of Life, the deeper problem may be Post Traumatic Stress Disorder (PTSD).
+In “Stress and Health in Law Enforcement” a study of officers from the Buffalo, New York Police Department, published by the CDC (Centers for Disease Control and Prevention) by Baughman, Hartley, Burchfiel and Violanti, the authors list a variety of reasons why members of this profession may be at greater risk for suicide, including: “The prevalence of depressive symptoms was nearly double that of the general population,” “officers had up to six times the poor sleep quality of the lowest stressed officers,” “increase in certain types of cancer,” “reduction in brachial artery flow," and more.